Build an outdoor pizza oven

 To cut and shape the bricks I used a 14-inch friction saw, with a masonry disk.
 Old bricks are easy to cut and if soaked in a bucket of water have a reduced amount of dust.
 You can use the brick dust in your mortar mix.

-Bricks and Mortar
+Pizza Oven Fire Bricks and Pizza Oven Mortar

 Insulating a brick pizza oven